-Not all forms are created equal.
-Some of your forms may be considered "top of the funnel" (TOFU) forms, while others may be "bottom of the funnel" (BOFU).
-A visitor filling out a "Contact Us" form is more likely to be considered a Lead than someone who fills out a "Request a Quote" form, who is more likely to be a Sales Qualified Lead.
-You can set up each form to assign the appropriate lifecycle stage for you.
+Some of your forms may be considered top of the funnel (TOFU) forms, while others may be bottom of the funnel (BOFU).
+A visitor filling out a Contact Us form is more likely to be considered a lead than someone who fills out a Request a Quote form, who is more likely to be a sales qualified lead.
+You can set up each form to assign the appropriate lifecycle stage to contacts who submit the form.

 Keep in mind that contacts only move automatically down the marketing funnel and never back up the funnel.
-For example, if a contact who is already a Lead in your database submits on your blog subscription form, they will not become a Subscriber, they will remain a Lead (because Lead is further down the funnel than Subscriber.)
+For example, if a contact who is already a lead in your database submits on your blog subscription form, they will not become a subscriber; they will remain a lead (because Lead is further down the funnel than Subscriber).

 Below are some reasons why adding a hidden lifecycle stage field to a form would be useful:

 - Push contacts down the funnel efficiently: forms are the quickest way to automatically push contacts further down the funnel.
 The hidden form field method takes less setup time than setting up a workflow (Marketing Professional and Enterprise and Sales Professional only) to do that work.

 - Associate form conversions to a particular lifecycle stage: you can tie a particular form conversion to a lifecycle stage update.
 A true marketing qualified or sales qualified lead should have already worked their way through the top-of-the-funnel offerings, whether or not they converted previously.
 Contacts filling out a form intended for a middle- or bottom-of-the-funnel offering are closer to the buying stage than those filling out a simple form for a whitepaper offer on implementing a social media strategy.